Paouky/paouky-docs/docs/technical/introduction-to-mimblewimble/mimblewimble.md

 * The transacting parties can collectively produce the excess value (since it's the private key of their joint signature).
 * The sum of the outputs minus the inputs is 0, because only a valid public key for G will check against the signature.

-This signature, along with a commitment to the excess value (86*G), is called a transcation kernel.
+This signature, along with a commitment to the excess value (86*G, which serves as a public key to verify the signature), is called a transcation kernel.

 #### Change